+Sample:

-Sample : A sample of 30 teachers working in various government schools, Andhra pradesh was drawn by employing random sampling technique.
+A sample of 30 teachers working in various government schools, Andhra pradesh was drawn by employing random sampling technique.

-Analysis of the Data: The observations one, two, three are taken when the lessons are taught in group clinical supervision model.
+Analysis of the Data:

+The observations one, two, three are taken when the lessons are taught in group clinical supervision model.
 The observation IV is taken when the teachers exposed to traditional method before the exposure of Group Clinical Supervision Model.
 After that The observations 1, II, III are recorded in one after the other with a fixed stipulated time period after the exposure of GCSM every time.

-I. There is no significant difference between graduates and post graduates in respect of teaching skills when they are exposed to GCSM and traditional method.
+I. There is no significant difference between the teachers having 0-5 years of experience and the teachers having 6-10 years of experience in respect of teaching skills when those are exposed in Group Clinical Supervisin Model and Traditional teaching method.